o3de/o3de.org/content/docs/userguide/gems-system-gem-gamelift.md

+description: ' Learn how to control session workflow when using the &AGSlong; &gem;
+  for &ALYlong;. '
+slug: gems-system-gem-gamelift
+title: '&AGS; Gem'
+---
 # GameLift Gem<a name="gems-system-gem-gamelift"></a>

 Amazon GameLift is an AWS service for deploying, operating, and scaling session\-based multiplayer games\.
 With Amazon GameLift, you can quickly scale high\-performance game servers up and down to meet player demand without any additional engineering effort or upfront costs\.